sinasadjadi/mqtt-react-hook/README.md

     * The MQTT topic pattern. `eg: device/+id`
 * `params: Record<string, string>`
     * **Optional**
-    * the dynamic params which exist on topic pattern.
+    * The dynamic params which exist on topic pattern.
     * For example, if your topic pattern is `device/+id/+name`, you must provide the following parameters to `useMqttSubscribe` to create your topic.
+    * ``{id: "123", name: "sampleName"}``

     * This library uses `mqtt-pattern` to create topics.
 The topics are generated based on the pattern and params values passed as arguments.
     * <a href="https://github.com/RangerMauve/mqtt-pattern?tab=readme-ov-file#mqtt-pattern">mqtt-pattern</a>

 * `options: IClientSubscribeOptions`
     * **Optional**
-    * the options to subscribe with.
+    * The options to subscribe with.
     * <a href="https://github.com/mqttjs/MQTT.js?tab=readme-ov-file#mqttclientsubscribetopictopic-arraytopic-object-options-callback">
       visit this link for more information.</a>
 * `onSubscribeSuccess: (granted?: ISubscriptionGrant[]) => void`
     * **Optional**
-    * a callback function that is called after successfully subscribing to a topic
+    * A callback function that is called after successfully subscribing into a topic
 * `onSubscribeError: (e: Error) => void`
     * **Optional**
-    * a callback function called if there is an error in subscription
+    * A callback function called if there is an error in subscription
 * `onMessage: (payload: any) => void`
     * **Optional**
-    * a callback function that is called after MQTT client receives a message.
+    * A callback function that is called after MQTT client receives a message.
 * `onUnSubscribe?: (error?: Error, packet?: Packet) => void`
     * **Optional**
-    * a callback function that is invoked after the MQTT client unsubscribes from a topic.
+    * A callback function that is invoked after the MQTT client unsubscribes from a topic.
 * `unSubscribeOptions: IClientSubscribeOptions`
     * **Optional**
-    * the options to unSubscribe with.
+    * The options to unSubscribe with.
 * `enable: boolean`
     * **Optional**
-    * set this to `false` to disable this subscription from automatically subscribed.
+    * Set this to `false` to disable this subscription from automatically subscribed.
     * defaults to `true`
 * `cacheFirst?: boolean`
     * **Optional**
-    * to use the cached response of the topic as the initial value of the payload, if available.
+    * To use the cached response of the topic as the initial value of the payload, if available.
     * defaults to `false`

 #### returns:

 * `payload: any`
-    * the payload of the last received message.
+    * The payload of the last received message.
 * `subscribe: () => TSubscribeReturnType`
-    * the method to manually subscribe to a topic.
+    * The method to manually subscribe to a topic.
 * `unSubscribe: () => void`
-    * the method to manually unsubscribe a topic.
+    * The method to manually unsubscribe from a topic.
 * `isReady: boolean`
     * a boolean flag that generally determines if the hook is ready to subscribe to the topic.
 This means that all values are provided inside `params` have value, and the hook has successfully created the topic from the pattern.
-    * by default, if `isEnable` is true, the hook will subscribe to the topic when `isReady` becomes true.
+    * By default, if `isEnable` is true, the hook will subscribe to the topic when `isReady` becomes true.
 * `status: "subscribed" | "unSubscribed" | "idle" | "error"`
     * the status of the subscription.
     * will be
-        * `idle`: when any of `mqtt.connected`, `isEnable`, or `isReady` is false.
+        * `idle`: when any of `mqtt.connected`, `isEnable`, or `isReady` is `false`.
         * `subscribed`: hook successfully subscribed to topic
-        * `unSubscribed`: If the hook has been unsubscribed from the provided topic, the action of unsubscription will occur in the following scenarios:
+        * `unSubscribed`: When the hook has been unsubscribed from the provided topic. the action of unsubscription will occur in the following scenarios:
-            * when component unmount
+            * when component unmount.
-            * when call `unsubscribe` method manually.
+            * when `unsubscribe` function returned by hook, will be called method.
-            * When you manually call the `unSubscribeTopic` method in the `useMqttUtils` hook, it changes the status of all subscription hooks for the provided topic to unSubscribed.
+            * When you manually call the `unSubscribeTopic` method in the `useMqttUtils` hook, it changes the status of all subscription hooks for the provided topic to `unSubscribed`.
-        * `error`: If there is an error in the subscription, the corresponding error property contains the error received.
+        * `error`: If there are any errors in the subscription, the corresponding error property contains the error received.

 * `errors: unknown[]`: